 - Run ‘make what-jenkins-does’ locally on patch trains before submitting.
 This helps verify that the patch train won’t tie up the jenkins builders for no reason if there are failing patches in the train.
 For running parallel builds, you can specify the number of cores to use by setting the the CPUS environment variable.
 Example: make what-jenkins-does CPUS=8

 - If one of your patches isn’t ready to be merged, make sure it’s obvious that you don’t feel it’s ready for merge yet.
 The preferred way to show this is by marking in the commit message that it’s not ready until X. The commit message can be updated easily when it’s ready to be pushed.
 Examples of this are “WIP: title” or “[NEEDS_TEST]: title”.
 Another way to mark the patch as not ready would be to give it a -1 or -2 review, but isn’t as obvious as the commit message.
-These patches can also be pushed as drafts as shown in the next guideline.
+These patches can also be pushed with the wip flag: git push origin HEAD:refs/for/master%wip

 - When pushing patches that are not for submission, these should be marked as such.
-This can be done in the title ‘[DONOTSUBMIT]’, or can be pushed as draft commits, so that only explicitly added reviewers will see them.
+This can be done in the title ‘[DONOTSUBMIT]’, or can be pushed as private changes, so that only explicitly added reviewers will see them.
 These sorts of patches are frequently posted as ideas or RFCs for the community to look at.
-To push a draft, use the command: git push origin HEAD:refs/for/master%private,wip
+Note that private changes can still be fetched from Gerrit by anybody who knows their commit ID, so don’t use this for sensitive changes.
+To push a private change, use the command: git push origin HEAD:refs/for/master%private

 - Respond to anyone who has taken the time to review your patches, even if it’s just to say that you disagree.
 While it may seem annoying to address a request to fix spelling or ‘trivial’ issues, it’s generally easy to handle in gerrit’s built-in editor.
 If you do use the built-in editor, remember to get that change to your local copy before re-pushing.
 It’s also acceptable to add fixes for these sorts of comments to another patch, but it’s recommended that that patch be pushed to gerrit before the initial patch gets submitted.